ardanlabs/gotraining/topics/go/README.md

 _"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise." - Edsger W. Dijkstra_

+_"A proper abstraction decouples the code so that every change doesn’t echo throughout the entire code base."_ - Ronna Steinburg

 _"A good API is not just easy to use but also hard to misuse." - JBD_

 _"Computing is all about abstractions.
 Those below yours are just details.
 Those above yours are limiting complicated crazy town." - Joe Beda_